5 Surreal Beaches That Don’t Look Real (But You Can Actually Visit Them 2026)

 Why it feels unreal:

-• 98% pure silica sand (yes, it squeaks when you walk)
+• Sand that is 98% pure silica (yep, it squeaks when you walk)

 Pro tip: Go early morning or during low tide for the best views